Udemebilly/udemebilly/README.md

 ##Skills and experience:
-Python / latex / streamlit / machinelearning
+Python / latex / streamlit

 - 🔭 I’m currently working on acquiring more skills
 - 🌱 I’m currently learning more machine learning concepts